hexojs/site/source/ja/docs/tag-plugins.md

 Do not just seek happiness for yourself.
 Seek happiness for all.
 Through kindness.
 Through mercy.
 {% endblockquote %}
 ```

+{% blockquote David Levithan, Wide Awake %}
+Do not just seek happiness for yourself.
+Seek happiness for all.
+Through kindness.
+Through mercy.
+{% endblockquote %}

 **Twitterからの引用**